Facebook business pages are a place where you can develop the relationship between your brand and the world at large.

 While a business page is going to give you the ability to provide general information about your offerings and share new content to existing fans, it isn’t going to function as an explicit lead generation tool without advertising.

-We’ve got a wealth of content (and, you know, some pretty great software) that can help you get started with Facebook Ads.
+We’ve got a wealth of content that can help you get started with Facebook Ads.
 Now that you’ve got a killer Facebook business page, it’s time to put the platform to use.